Scientific Names of Cinnamon:

 Cinnamomum spp. bark contains: Between 0.5-4% essential oil containing 60-9=80% cinnamaldehyde, up to 10% eugenol and 5-10% trans-cinnamic acid; 4-10% phenolic compounds; condensed tannins; catechins; oligomeric proanthocyanidins; other monoterpenes including limonene and alpha-terpineol; sesquiterpenes including pinene; calcium monoterpenoid oxalates; gum; mucilage; resin; starch; sugars; and traces of coumarin.

 Cinnamon use as a drug is contraindicated during pregnancy and also in cases of stomach or duodenal ulcer.
-Cinnamon is also contraindicated in cases of allergy to cinnamon or Peru balsam.
+It is also contraindicated in cases of allergy to cinnamon or Peru balsam.

-Topical applications of cinnamon tea or infusions for their antimicrobial effects can cause allergic reactions and irritation of the skin and mucous membranes.
+Topical applications of cin. tea or infusions for their antimicrobial effects can cause allergic reactions and irritation of the skin and mucous membranes.

 Berrio LF, Polansky MM, Anderson RA.
 1992.
 Insulin activity: stimulatory effects of cinnamon and brewer’s yeast as influenced by albumin.
 Horm Res 1992; 37(6): 225-9.